vinodkd/guts/src/book/01_size.md

 Now, program 2 is admittedly contrived, but it's reflective of similar contrasts in real code where the latter representation would be useful \[[1](#ftnote1)\].
 It splits out the original line 1 into two, separating the individual steps involved and it does increase the size of the program even if with an "unnecessary" addition of a local variable; but it highlights the fact that `System.out.println(...)` is something more than atomic - it's a __Compound Operation__, if you will.

+[1]: For e.g. where you'd split a long chain of method calls into an intermediary value for readability, but this increases size because now you have an additional variable

 In fact, we could take it a step further and do this:

 		// snippet 2.1